stoneC0der/g-dark-theme/README.md

 ## Happy coding

-If you do like this theme,give a rating (https://marketplace.visualstudio.com/items?itemName=StoneC0der.g-dark-theme).
+If you do like this theme, give it a rating [G Dark-theme](https://marketplace.visualstudio.com/items?itemName=StoneC0der.g-dark-theme, "G Dark-theme")

 All contribution are welcome

-For any issues (https://github.com/stonec0der/g-dark-theme/issues).Thanks so much!
+For any issues [Issues](https://github.com/stonec0der/g-dark-theme/issues).Thanks so much!